AkagawaTsurunaki/KonekoMinecraftBot/README.md

 <img src="https://img.shields.io/badge/Node.js-20.17.0-blue" alt="Node.js 20.17.0">
 <img src="https://img.shields.io/badge/npm-10.8.2-blue" alt="npm">

 `KonekoMinecraftBot` is an intelligent Minecraft bot based on **Finite State Machine** and some **Machine Learning Algorithms**, such as **DB-Scan** and **Single Layer Perceptron**.

 > [!NOTE]
 >
-> This is the first released alpha version of `KonekoMinecraftBot`, some unexpected behaviours still exist, and may be fixed in later versions (or not ///>_</// ).
+> This is the first released alpha version of `KonekoMinecraftBot`, some unexpected behaviours still exist, and may be
+> fixed in later versions (or not ///>_</// ).
 > Just think of your bot as a **Cute Neko Musume** to nurture but not a ~~Cold Dumb Machine~~ to oppress.

 <img src="./docs/koneko-logo-github.png" width="800" alt="koneko-logo-github.png" style="text-align: center;">

 > The logo and the illustration of Koneko are all designed by [AkagawaTsurunaki](https://github.com/AkagawaTsurunak).
-Doya?
+> Doya?

 ## Features

 - 🛡️ Protect players from being attacked by hostiles around.
 - 👠 Follow players and move together.
 - 🥕 Harvest corps and sow with players.
 - 🪵 Collect woods with players.
+- 🍽️ Automatically eat food when feeling hungry.
 - 🛏️ Find the bed to sleep to spend the night.
 - 💭 Follow some built-in instructions.
 - 🏊🏻‍♀️ Swim or float to avoid drowning.